irmikimikmik/FigureSkatingStrategyApp/README.md

-    all the base points of every single element in figure skating When is the exception caught: actionPerformed(ActionEvent e) in ui.PopUpWindow catches IOException that was thrown when the input of the user can't be found by the CSV file reader in any lines of the file
+    all the base points of every single element in figure skating When is the exception caught: actionPerformed(ActionEvent e) in ui.PopUpWindow catches IOException that was thrown when the input of the user can't be found by the CSV file reader in any lines of the file !!! basePointFinder method has its 2 tests in the ChoreographyTest class where the first test written for it expects the exception and fails if it is not caught and the second one doesn't expect and exception and fails when an exception is caught.